New Warriors (TV pilot): Development

 By the end of August 2016, Marvel Television and ABC Studios were developing a half-hour comedy series based on the New Warriors featuring Squirrel Girl, with the series being offered to cable networks and streaming outlets.
 In April 2017, Freeform ordered Marvel's New Warriors straight-to-series for 10 episodes, marking Marvel's first foray into single-camera live-action comedy, and their first half-hour series.
 Kevin Biegel was nearing a deal to write a script and serve as showrunner for the series, after Marvel had attached him to the project before Freeform's involvement.
 Jeph Loeb, the head of Marvel Television, and Jim Chory were set to executive produce the series alongside Biegel.
+The series was planned to have a mockumentary format, with the documentary crew following the members of the New Warriors as they try to protect Cleveland, Ohio.

 Karey Burke, Executive Vice President of Programming and Development at Freeform, said the network had interest in a Squirrel Girl series before Marvel was moving forward with the project, and before Freeform ordered their other Marvel series, Marvel's Cloak & Dagger.
 Burke also felt Freeform was the best network for New Warriors, believing that Marvel had "started to see our strength with young adults" following the success of Cloak & Dagger, and both companies wanted to "find the right characters that felt like they would speak directly to Freeform's audience.
 The Avengers wouldn't work here but the about-to-be-Avengers works here."
 On whether the network would consider spinoff series for each of the characters on the New Warriors team, in a similar fashion to Marvel's Netflix television series, Burke felt they "absolutely" could given the characters Marvel chose "are all really singular and could each carry the show that they're on.
 They're bound together ... for as long as we choose with this show but it's conceptually tailor-made for spinoffs."
 Biegel was confirmed as showrunner in July 2017, and production on the pilot episode had taken place by that November.
 Demi Adejuyigbe was part of the series' writing team.
 The Great Lakes Avengers inspired various elements of the planned series.